About Budokai’s Toronto Judo Club

 Sandan – Certified 3rd Degree Judo Black Belt

-Competitively, Ray won his division at the AM-CAN International Judo Challenge in 1989, represented Canada in the 1989 Maccabiah Games in Israel and has competed and medaled in many other tournaments throughout North America.
+Competitively, Ray won his division at the AM-CAN International Judo Challenge in 1989, represented Canada in the 1989 Maccabiah Games in Israel and has competed and medaled in other tournaments throughout North America.

 Ray acquired most of his early experience as a a judo teacher at the original Budokai Judo Club as well as at North York Parks & Recreation, where he also acted as program director for two years running at their Martial Arts Camp.
 Ray has also held esteemed positions in the judo community, including head judo instructor at North York YMCA, judo instructor at Grant Brothers Mixed Martial Arts, Thornhill Ultimate Martial Arts, Toronto Judo Kai, Toronto Judo Academy and teaching judo lessons at many private and public schools and community centers throughout the Greater Toronto Area (GTA).
 Ray’s students have gone on to reach their black belt level and have achieved great success in provincial, national and international judo competitions.